-At Cosmetic Surgery Associates, with offices in Bethesda, Maryland, and McLean, Virginia, both Dr. Franklin Richards, M.D., and Dr. Dean Jabs, M.D., have years of extensive experience working with silicone implants, and will work with you to ensure that you select the perfect size and type of implant to achieve the results you desire.
+At Cosmetic Surgery Associates, located in Bethesda, MD, both Dr. Franklin Richards, M.D., and Dr. Dean Jabs, M.D., have years of extensive experience working with silicone implants, and will work with you to ensure that you select the perfect size and type of implant to achieve the results you desire.

 Reasons To Choose Silicone